openshifttips/web/content/registries/_index.md

 '{"spec":{"allowedRegistriesForImport":[{"domainName":"my.own.registry.example.com:8888","insecure":true}],"registrySources":{"insecureRegistries":["my.own.registry.example.com:8888"]}}}' --type='merge'
 ```

-# Configure custom/insecure registry to search path
+# Configure custom/insecure registry to search path in OCP 4.x

-There seems to be no way to remove/modify or append any additional entries to unqualified-search-registries line in /etc/containers/registries.conf file as of now (OCP 4.3).
+At this moment, there seems to be no way to remove/modify or append any additional entries to unqualified-search-registries line in /etc/containers/registries.conf file as of now (OCP <=4.3).

+A workaround to modify the file is using a machineconfig that do the job that should be done by `image.config.openshift.io/cluster` (full control of the /etc/containers/{policy.json,registries.conf} content).

-There is way to modify the file using machineconfig which gets overwritten by editing `image.config.openshift.io/cluster` which will execute `99-master/worker-<uuid>-registries` and bring back the `unqualified-search-registries` again to the file, so this isn't the recommended way to perform the change.
-So to avoid to modify that CR, the machineconfig do the job that should be done by `image.config.openshift.io/cluster`.
+Yo have to be aware that it could gets overwritten by editing `image.config.openshift.io/cluster` which will execute `99-master/worker-<uuid>-registries` and bring back the `unqualified-search-registries` again to the file, so you must avoit to use the `image.config.openshift.io/cluster` afeter you applied the machineconfig.

 ```
 apiVersion: machineconfiguration.openshift.io/v1